-We have established the datacentre capability and inter-connection with MNO core networks which underpin the solution.
-Extensive testing, integration and acceptance have been conducted with both Vodafone and VMO2, and we are progressing the necessary activity to integrate EE.
+We have signed framework agreements with the MNOs, and established the datacentre capability and interconnection with MNO core networks which underpin the solution.
+Extensive testing, integration and acceptance have been conducted with both Vodafone and VMO2, and we are concluding the necessary activity to integrate EE.